 [Conditional] If the Mobility Restrictions for the UE were updated and the Mobility Restrictions were not provided in the N2 message that delivers the UE Configuration Update Command, the AMF provides the NG-RAN with updated Mobility Restrictions unless the AMF releases the UE in this step (see below).

-If the AMF initiated the UE Configuration Update procedure due to receiving Nudm_SDM_Notification and the CAG information has changed such that a CAG Identitifer has been removed from the Allowed CAG list or the the UE is only allowed to access CAG cells, the AMF shall release the NAS signalling connection by triggering the AN release procedure.
+If the AMF initiated the UE Configuration Update procedure due to receiving Nudm_SDM_Notification and the CAG information has changed such that a CAG Identitifer has been removed from the Allowed CAG list or the UE is only allowed to access CAG cells, the AMF shall release the NAS signalling connection by triggering the AN release procedure.

 NOTE 3: When the UE is accessing the network for emergency service the conditions in clause 5.16.4.3, TS 23.501 [2] apply.